php/php-langspec/spec/10-expressions.md

 The following values are considered empty: `FALSE`, `0`, `0.0`, `""` (empty string), `"0"`, `NULL`, an empty array, and any uninitialized variable.

-If this intrinsic is used with an expression that designate a [dynamic property](14-classes.md#dynamic-members), then if the class of that property has an [`__isset`](14-classes.md#method-__isset), that method is called.
+If this intrinsic is used with an expression that designates a [dynamic property](14-classes.md#dynamic-members), then if the class of that property has an [`__isset`](14-classes.md#method-__isset), that method is called.
 If that method returns `TRUE`, the value of the property is retrieved